 Sometime in January I found a link to a food book reading challenge and in my head I joined in right then and there, but I neglected to post about it.
 This year I'm committing to myself to read at the Glutton level of more than 12 food themed books.
 I know I'm unlikely to take the time to write more than a few quick sentences about each book but I would like the chance to add my picks.
-For a slew of suggestions for food reading please visit the site Foodie's Reading Challenge built by Margot better known as Joyfully Retired
+For a slew of suggestions for food reading please visit the site Foodie's Reading Challenge built by Margot better known as Joyfully Retired.

 This is what I've read so far this year: